tromp/cuckoo/README.md

-that these implementations are reasonably optimal, that trading off (less) memory for (more) running time, incurs at least one order of magnitude extra slowdown, and finally, that mean_miner.cu is a reasonably optimal GPU miner.
+that these implementations are reasonably optimal, that trading off (less) memory for (more) running time, incurs at least one order of magnitude extra slowdown, and finally, that meaner_miner.cu is a reasonably optimal GPU miner.
-The latter runs about 2.4x faster on an NVIDA 1080Ti than mean_miner on an Intel Core-i7 CPU.
+The latter runs about 10x faster on an NVIDA 1080Ti than mean_miner on an Intel Core-i7 CPU.
 In support of these claims, I offer the following bounties:

 CPU Speedup Bounties